PreeJM/Dott-TypeScript-Assignment/README.md

 git clone https://github.com/PreeJM/Dott-TypeScript-Assignment
 ```

-Once the code has been downloaded, open the terminal in the project directory, and install all the dependencies using:
+Once the code has been downloaded, open a terminal in the project directory, and install all the dependencies using:

 ```
 npm install